flutter/website/src/docs/deployment/android.md

 1. Enter `cd <app dir>` where `<app dir>` is your application directory.
 1. Run `flutter install`.

-## Publishing to the Google Play store
+## Publishing to the Google Play Store

-For detailed instructions on publishing your app to the Google Play store, see the [Google Play launch][play] documentation.
+For detailed instructions on publishing your app to the Google Play Store, see the [Google Play launch][play] documentation.

 ## Android release FAQ